 4. Choose the right international domain structure.

 The domain structure of your website makes it easier (or harder) for visitors and search engines to find your content.
-Different options include:
+Different options include the following.

 Example: mybusiness.ca, mybusiness.uk